Convex co-compact actions of relatively hyperbolic groups: Examples

 \begin{observation} For any $R> 0$, the metric space $(\Cc_\star^{(R)}, H_{\Omega_\star})$ is relatively hyperbolic with respect to $\Sc_\star = \{ S_\star: S \in \Sc_{\max}\}$. \end{observation} \begin{proof}[Proof sketch] Consider the map $F : \Omega \rightarrow \Omega_\star$ defined by $F(x) = x_\star$.
 Then $F$ induces a quasi-isometry $(\Omega, H_\Omega) \rightarrow (\Cc_\star^{(R)}, H_{\Omega_\star})$ and so the observation follows from the general theory of relatively hyperbolic spaces (see Theorem~\ref{thm:rh_quasi_isometry_inv} below). \end{proof}

-Next we show that the family of all maximal properly embedded simplices in $\Cc^{(R)}_{\star}$ is not discrete in the local Hausdorff topology.
-By construction, if $S \subset \Omega$ is a properly embedded simplex (i.e. $S \in \Sc_{\max}$), then $S_{\star}$ is a maximal properly embedded simplex in $\Omega_\star$.
-Let $v_1,v_2,v_3$ be the vertices of $S$.
+Next we show that the family of all maximal properly embedded simplices in $\Cc^{(R)}_{\star}$ of dimension at least two is not discrete in the local Hausdorff topology.
+By construction, if $S \subset \Omega$ is a properly embedded simplex of dimension at least two (i.e. $S \in \Sc_{\max}$), then $S_{\star}$ is a maximal properly embedded simplex in $\Omega_\star$ of the same dimension.
+Let $v_1,\dots, v_p$ be the vertices of $S$.
 Then by Lemma~\ref{lem:slide_along_faces} below

 is a maximal properly embedded simplex in $\Omega_\star$ for any choice of

 This construction combined with Observation~\ref{obs:ex_faces_of_ext_pts} yields the following.